Orion Oyj (OTCMKTS:ORINY) Sets New 12-Month High at $21.30

-Shares of Orion Oyj (OTCMKTS:ORINY) hit a new 52-week high during mid-day trading on Tuesday .
-The company traded as high as $21.30 and last traded at $21.30, with a volume of 0 shares traded.
+Orion Oyj (OTCMKTS:ORINY) shares reached a new 52-week high during mid-day trading on Monday .
+The company traded as high as $21.30 and last traded at $21.30, with a volume of 0 shares trading hands.
 The stock had previously closed at $21.30.

 Orion Oyj (OTCMKTS:ORINY) last released its quarterly earnings data on Monday, July 19th.
-The company reported $0.24 EPS for the quarter.
-The firm had revenue of $307.10 million for the quarter.
+The company reported $0.24 earnings per share (EPS) for the quarter.
+The firm had revenue of $307.10 million during the quarter.
 Orion Oyj had a return on equity of 27.65% and a net margin of 18.71%.

 Orion Oyj develops, manufactures, and markets human and veterinary pharmaceuticals and active pharmaceutical ingredients (APIs) in Finland, Scandinavia, other European countries, North America, and internationally.
 It provides prescription drugs and self-care products, including Nubeqa for the treatment of prostate cancer; dexdor and Precedex for intensive care sedative; Stalevo and Comtess/Comtan for Parkinson's disease; Simdax for acute decompensated heart failure; and Fareston for breast cancer, as well as Salmeterol/fluticasone Easyhaler, Budesonide/formoterol Easyhaler, Formoterol Easyhaler, Budesonide Easyhaler, Beclomet Easyhaler, and Buventol Easyhaler for the treatment of asthma and chronic obstructive pulmonary disease.